-Research institutes and universities and universities aim to evolve their HR service offerings towards better support and securing the career paths of their employees.
+EPSTs and universities aim to evolve their HR service offerings towards better support and securing the career paths of their employees.
 As a result, HR staff are seeing their roles change without necessarily being prepared for it.
 This training aims to encourage them to reflect on and share their practices, gaining autonomy and confidence.

-- Appropriate and effectively structure the process and stages of support - Mastering the tools and techniques for building career plans - Lead an analysis of a career path, skills, motivations, and aspirations - Match this diagnosis with jobs within or outside the institution - Know how to inquire about research jobs and research support thanks to reference frameworks - Move from pre-projects to a personal and realistic professional plan - Evaluate one's support practice in a continuous improvement logic
+- Appropriate and effectively structure the process and stages of support - Mastering the tools and techniques for building career plans - · Lead an analysis of a career path, skills, motivations, and aspirations - Match this diagnosis with jobs within or outside the institution - Know how to inquire about research jobs and research support thanks to reference frameworks - Move from pre-projects to a personal and realistic professional plan - Evaluate one's support practice in a continuous improvement logic

-- methodological input Alternating and practical application through case studies and simulations
+- methodological Alternating input practical application through case studies and simulations

 - Experience feedback

 - Group debriefing and personalized advice

-Up to 10 participants, including administrative staff, executives and managers, or other profiles (on request).
+Around 10-15 participants, including administrative staff, executives and managers, or other profiles (on request).